 Walking from garden to garden is possible but please be aware that our property is spread out over 1,100 hectares of gardens and nature sanctuaries, with kilometers between the cultivated gardens.
-Please consider driving or biking between locations, or using the shuttle service when available (weekends, spring to mid-summer).
+Please consider driving or biking between locations.
+RBG’s shuttle service is not available during COVID-19.

 You can find a map of our properties and the distance between gardens here.

 Do I have to pay to park my vehicle during my visit to RBG?

 Parking at any of the cultivated garden areas is included in your General Admission.
 Please place this parking pass on the dashboard of your vehicle for the duration of your visit.
 RBG members park for free at all properties by displaying their members’ parking pass in their vehicle.
 Paid parking is not required at RBG Centre or Rock Garden.

 There are five main trailhead locations, Princess Point, Westdale, the Arboretum, Cherry Hill Gate and Rock Chapel, as well as two canoe launch sites, Princess Point & Valley Inn.
 These lead to 27km of trails within the sanctuaries as well as links to multiple other regional trails.
 Pay and Display fees are $3/hour to a maximum of $15 at all sites except for the Arboretum.
 During spring bloom season (May 13 to June 13, 2021), parking at the Arboretum is included with time-ticketed entry admission.
 Throughout the year, Pay and Display metered parking is in effect at the Arboretum which is $5/hour to a maximum of $15.

 How long should I plan to spend at RBG?